lazulyra/banner-bard-golang/README.md

 # THIS IS NO LONGER BEING MAINTAINED
-With Discord's introduction of slash commands, discord.go's implementation has discouraged me from updating, and as such, I will be recreating this in Python.
-The repository should soon be viewable on my GitHub, if it is not already.
+With the introduction of slash commands, py-cord seems preferable to discord.go.
-- kaisomir
+- lazulyra

 # Banner Bard
 Banner-serving discord bot, sire.